-Merlyn Driver’s debut EP was released in May 2017 and has received national radio play from BBC 6 Music and BBC Radio Scotland.
-It was produced by BBC Folk Awards winner Ben Walker (Josienne Clarke & Ben Walker, Oh Sister, Jinnwoo) and Colin Bass (9Bach, Etran Finatawa, Krar Collective) and features guest appearances by the Sámi joiker Marja Mortensson, Michael Wilbur from the Brooklyn-based band Moon Hooch, and several other collaborators from the UK and further afield.
+Merlyn’s most recent musical output is his critically acclaimed debut EP This Is the Corner of a Larger Field.
+Produced by BBC Folk Awards winner Ben Walker (Josienne Clarke & Ben Walker, Oh Sister, Jinnwoo) and Colin Bass (9Bach, Etran Finatawa, Krar Collective), the recording features guest appearances by the Sámi joiker Marja Mortensson, jazz musician Michael Wilbur from the Brooklyn-based band Moon Hooch, and several other collaborators from the UK and further afield.

 "Fascinating and unique" - BBC Radio Scotland